kilean20/kilean20.github.io/_posts/2021-09-23-bifidel_GPvsNN.md

 where the parameters are arbitrarily chosen such that the **HF** and **LF** are slightly different as shown below:
 ![]({{ "assets/img/bifidel_GPvsNN/toymodel.jpg" | absolute_url }})

 Throughout this post, we consider a scenario that the cost of **LF** data acquisition is less than one-tenth of the cost of the **HF** data acquisition.
-For example, the cost of acquiring 20 high-fidelity data is more expensive than the cost of acquiring 10 high-fidelity data and 100 low-fidelity data.
+For example, the cost of acquiring 40 high-fidelity data is more expensive than the cost of acquiring 20 high-fidelity data and 200 low-fidelity data.
 In this regard, the data shown in the plot are randomly chosen 200 points for **LF** and 20 for **HF**.
-Note that all the data is noiselss, i.e., well aligned with the ground truth toy model.
-Therefore, we expect that a good surrogate model to well capture the model uncertainty ([*epistemic uncertainty*](https://link.springer.com/article/10.1007/s10994-021-05946-3)) not the data uncertainty (i.e., *risk* or *aleatoric* uncertainty).
+Note that all the data points are noiselss, i.e., they are well aligned with the ground truth toy model.
+Therefore, we expect that a good surrogate model to well capture the model uncertainty ([*epistemic*](https://link.springer.com/article/10.1007/s10994-021-05946-3) uncertainty) not the data uncertainty (i.e., *risk* or [*aleatoric*](https://link.springer.com/article/10.1007/s10994-021-05946-3) uncertainty).

 # 2. Gaussian Process (GP)

 ### 2.1 Single Fidelity GP
 Here, single fidelity GP is trained on the **HF** data.
-To be fair, I used 40 **HF** data ( instead of 20 **HF** data ) to train GP.
+To be fair, I used 40 **HF** data ( which is more expensive than 20 **HF** data and 200 **LF** by assumption ) to train GP.
 The [RBF kernel](https://en.wikipedia.org/wiki/Radial_basis_function_kernel) is assumed and it's hyper parameters are optimized for maximum likelihood of data.
 Following plot shows the result.
 ![]({{ "assets/img/bifidel_GPvsNN/high-fidelity-GP.jpg" | absolute_url }})

-Observe that where the data points are few, GP predicts large uncertainty.
-Note also that the **HF** ground truth is well within prediced undertainty.
+Observe that where the data points are few, GP predicts large uncertainty (.
+Note also that the **HF** ground truth is well within the GP predicted undertainty.

 ### 2.2 Linear bi-fidelity GP